Fish cutlets, boiled potatoes and cucumber saladPhoto author: Johannes Hoimoja

 Bread has at least three different names in Estonian, which shows just how important it is.
 "Black bread" is a dark rye bread with a thin crispy crust.
 It is quite healthy, and you can find a range of options in all shapes and sizes in local markets.
 Many restaurants also serve freshly baked bread using their own secret recipes.
 With a spread of Estonia's famous full-fat salty butter, the local bread is sure to tingle your taste buds.

 Alongside bread, other Estonian staples include potatoes and pork.
-You'll also find quite a few dairy products like sour cream, cheese, kefir, milk, and yogurt.
-Additionally, Estonians eat lots of fish, with herring, pike-perch, or smoked fish being perennial favorites at restaurants serving traditional Estonian food.
+You'll find quite a few dairy products on Estonian tables, like sour cream, cheese, kefir, milk, and yogurt.
+As a country with an extensive coastline and hundreds of inland water bodies, Estonians also eat lots of fish, with herring, pike-perch, or smoked fish being perennial favorites at restaurants serving traditional Estonian food.

 Regional traditions and tastes